-Refer to the MSCR and STAT register descriptions for detailed explanation of the interrupt functions.
+Refer to the MSCR and STAT register descriptions on page 15 for a detailed explanation of the interrupt functions.

-FlexiHashTM Engine
+FlexiHash Engine

-The FlexiHash[TM] engine contains a 32-Bit CRC-based hash engine and three registers.
+The FlexiHash engine contains a 32-Bit CRC-based hash engine and three registers.
 Table 10 lists the three registers.
-The 1-Byte secret selection (SESL) register select two sets of secret (32-Bit each) from the OTP ROM to program the hash engine.
-The 4-Byte challenge code register (CHLG) receives the challenge code from the host through the XSD bus.
+The 1-byte secret selection (SESL) register selects two sets of secret (32-bit each) from the OTP ROM to program the hash engine.
+The 4-byte challenge code register (CHLG) receives the challenge code from the host through the XSD bus.
 Once the challenge code is received, the hash engine generates a 1-Byte authentication result code and stores in the AUTH register for the host to read.
-Figure 4 shows the data flow of the authentication process.
-The following sections describe the authentication process and FlexiHash[TM] encoding scheme in detail.
+Figure 5 shows the data flow of the authentication process.
+The following sections describe the authentication process and FlexiHash encoding scheme in detail.